academe/SerializeParser/README.md

 * In-code documentation.
 * Maybe make the `Parser::parse()` method static.
 * Make the StringReader a little more efficient.
 Efficiency was not key in getting this working.
+* Inject the string reader so it can be mocked for testing.

 ## Want to Help?